Frequently Asked Questions About Certification and Training

 Earning your instrument rating grants you the ability to fly in conditions where you fly by instrument references alone.
 While private pilots are limited to flying only where they can see and avoid other traffic (VFR), pilots with their instrument rating can fly in clouds, fog, and at higher altitudes where visual references may not be available.
 We call the rules that govern these operations “Instrument Flight Rules” (IFR).
 These specific IFR rules protect aircraft from obstacles, other traffic, and ensure safe and efficient travel from departure to destination.

 Why should I get my instrument rating?

 Training for an instrument rating is heavily composed of building cross-country experience.
-This experience helps you better understand Air Traffic Control (ATC) and the National Airspace System (NAS) which is one of the most complex aviation system in the world consisting of thousands of people, procedures, and facilities.
+This experience helps you better understand Air Traffic Control (ATC) and the National Airspace System (NAS) which is one of the most complex aviation systems in the world consisting of thousands of people, procedures, and facilities.

 Training for your instrument rating also hones your pilot ability and increases your ability to control the aircraft with more finesse.